Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 Saturday - 1980 - 1989

 Unlike the previous two days Grand National day followed pretty much the same format during the decade.
-The Aintree Chase and Aintree Hurdle to open proceedings followed by the Grand National off at 3.20.
-Then the BBC switched off and there were two hurdles a steeplechase over the Mildmay course which were of course a massive anti-climax (although a lot more interesting than the three flat races that had gone before)
+The Aintree (now Red Rum) Chase and Aintree Hurdle to open proceedings followed by the Grand National off at 3.20.
+Then the BBC switched off and there were two hurdles and a steeplechase over the Mildmay course which of course was a massive anti-climax (although a lot more interesting than the three flat races that had gone before)

 Race four was a chase for conditional jockeys and amateur riders, race five an amateur riders hurdle and race six a novice hurdle to end the meeting.
 This format had been introduced in 1976 and remained pretty much the same throughout the eighties.